ajeetraina/dhi-sample-demos/istio-proxyv2/guides/guides.md

 - Istio proxy binaries and configuration
 - Pilot-agent for managing the proxy lifecycle
 - Enhanced security with non-root user operation
-- Compliance with FIPS 140 + STIG + CIS security standards
+- CIS compliance for runtime variants; FIPS 140 + STIG + CIS compliance for FIPS variants

 ## Start a Istio Proxy v2 instance

 Istio Proxy v2 is designed to function as a sidecar in a service mesh and requires an active Istio control plane.
 It cannot be run as a standalone container.

-Run the following command and replace `<tag>` with the image variant you want to run (for example, `1.16.2`):
+Run the following command and replace `<tag>` with the image variant you want to run (for example, `1.28.4`):

 ```console
 $ kubectl apply -f your-deployment.yaml